nounsDAO/nouns-monorepo/packages/vrbs-webapp/README.md

          New RPC URL: http://localhost:8545
          Chain ID: 31337

-Select the network and connect to your local N00uns webapp to interact with simnet
+Select the network and connect to your local Vrbs webapp to interact with simnet